Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Los Angeles' games this year have not gone over any of four set point totals.

-- The Chargers put up 23.8 points per game, seven more than the Browns allow per contest (16.8).
+- The Chargers average 23.8 points per game, seven more than the Browns surrender per contest (16.8).

-- Los Angeles is 3-1 against the spread and 3-1 overall this season when the team notches more than 16.8 points.

-- Los Angeles is 3-1 against the spread and 3-1 overall when the team churns out over 250.3 yards.
+- In games that Los Angeles piles up over 250.3 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Chargers have turned the ball over four times this season, one more turnover than the Browns have forced (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Browns.